 Soul or Southern?

 To many Americans, all that just sounds like a description of Southern food.
 The distinctions between soul and Southern are hard to make.
 In his "Soul Food Cookbook" (1969), Bob Jeffries summed it up this way: “While all soul food is Southern food, not all Southern food is soul.
-Soul food cooking is an example of how really good Southern [African American] cooks cooked with what they had available to them.”
+Soul food cooking is an example of how really good Southern cooks cooked with what they had available to them.”

-Soul food has its roots in the enslavement of African Americans when they had to make do with whatever was on hand.
-For the next 100 years after the abolition of slavery, many African-Americans continued to make use of cheaper ingredients.
+Soul food has its roots in the enslavement of African people when they had to make do with what was on hand.
+For the next 100 years after the abolition of slavery, many Black Americans continued to make use of the ingredients that were part of their food traditions.
 Of course, soul food isn’t entirely defined by a racial divide.
-Historically, there hasn’t been much of a difference between the foods eaten by poor black Southerners and poor white Southerners.
-John T. Edge, director of the Southern Foodways Alliance, wrote: “The differences between the foods of black and white Southerners are subtle.
+Historically, there hasn’t been much of a difference between the foods eaten by poor Black Southerners and poor White Southerners.
+John T. Edge, director of the Southern Foodways Alliance, wrote: “The differences between the foods of [B]lack and white Southerners are subtle.
 More capsicum pepper heat, a heavier hand with salt and pepper, and a greater use of offal meat are comparative characteristics of soul versus country cooking.”